Francis Newton Thorpe: Biography

 Francis Newton Thorpe was born in the town of Swampscott, Massachusetts on April 16, 1857.
 He was descended from early settlers of Plymouth, MA and Boston, MA and Litchfield and Norwich, Connecticut.
-After receiving his primary education at Lake Shore Seminary, he attended Syracuse University and pursued graduate studies at the University of Pennsylvania, where, at the age of 28, he became a University Fellow, holding the title of Professor of American Constitutional History from 1885 to 1898.
+He received his primary education at North East Academy and his high school education at Lake Shore Seminary.
+He attended Syracuse University and pursued graduate studies at the University of Pennsylvania, where, at the age of 28, he became a University Fellow, holding the title of Professor of American Constitutional History from 1885 to 1898.

 An active member of the Pennsylvania Historical Society and leading member of the American Historical Association, Thorpe was admitted to the Pennsylvania bar in 1885.
 He married Marion Haywood Shreve on July 4, 1895.
 Describing the scholar's personal life, the Book News added that "In addition to his varied literary interests Mr. Thorpe, like many other sane people is fond of outdoor life and spends half of the year at his summer home... entertaining his friends... on a beautiful estate... called Indian Arrow Vineyards, on Lake Erie."
 Thorpe also owned a winter home in Mount Holly, NJ.

 He died in Pittsburgh on May 8, 1926.